epheien/outline-ctags-provider.nvim/README.md

-# A outline.nvim external provider for universal ctags
+# An outline.nvim external provider for universal ctags

 A Lazy.nvim example to use this provider.